norchard/portfolio-jekyll/_posts/2017-08-13-compilers.md

 - **Instruction selection** is the mapping of IR instructions to the instruction-set of the target machine.
 This step uses an infinite namespace of virtual registers.

 - **Register allocation** is the mapping of virtual registers to actual registers on your target architecture.
-My mac has an x86 architecture, which is limited to 16 registers.
+My CPU has an x86 architecture, which is limited to 16 registers.
 However, the compiler will use as few registers as possible.

 - **Instruction scheduling** is the reordering of operations to reflect the target machine's performance constraints.

+*Running this command will produce some machine code!*
 ```
 llc -o compiled-assembly.s optimized.ll
 ```